AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 ### Focus Strikes

 At 5th level level, you can use your focus in a concise strike that delivers a shockwave to the attacked creature.
 At the start of your turn, you may use 1 focus to empower your weapon attacks for the remainder of the turn, adding 1d6 force to your damage rolls.
-If you manage to hit with two focus strikes against the same creature during a turn, and they are of one size category above yours or lower, it must succeed on a Resilience saving throw against a DC equal to 10 + your Strength modifier + your Wisdom modifier + your proficiency modifier, or become stunned until the end of their next turn.
+If you manage to hit with two focus strikes against the same creature during a turn, and they are of one size category above yours or lower, it must succeed on a Resilience saving throw against a DC equal to 10 + your Strength or Dexterity modifier + your Wisdom modifier + your proficiency modifier, or become stunned until the end of their next turn.

 ### Stance